Euchie23/GeoTentacles/hotspot_predictions/README.md

 # 🦑 Forecasting the Swarms — Predicting Squid Catch Hotspots Using Machine Learning

 ## 🌍 Real-World Value
-This module extends the spatial hotspot framework developed in **hotspot_dynamics** by introducing predictive modeling.
-Using the same polygon grid system, spatial aggregation logic, and environmental covariates, this project applies machine-learning classification to estimate the **probability of squid catch hotspots** across multiple years.
+This module extends the spatial hotspot framework developed in **hotspot_dynamics** by introducing predictive, forward-looking analysis.
+Using the same polygon grid system, spatial aggregation logic, and environmental covariates, this project applies machine-learning classification to estimate the **likelihood of squid catch hotspots** across multiple years.

-Rather than reproducing historical fishing patterns, the model identifies **environmentally suitable regions for squid aggregation**, supporting proactive planning and risk-based decision-making.
+Rather than attempting to reproduce historical fishing effort, the model focuses on identifying **environmentally suitable regions for squid aggregation**, supporting proactive planning and risk-aware decision-making.

-**Who This Helps**
+### Who This Helps
-- Fisheries managers: anticipate likely hotspot regions under varying conditions
+- **Fisheries managers:** anticipate likely hotspot regions under changing conditions
-- Environmental consultancies: support spatial planning and monitoring strategies
+- **Environmental consultancies:** support spatial planning, monitoring, and survey design
-- NGOs & researchers: explore habitat suitability and interannual variability
+- **NGOs & practitioners:** explore habitat suitability, risk, and interannual variability

-**Why It Matters**
+### Why It Matters
-Hotspots are dynamic.
-Predicting where they are *likely* to occur — and quantifying uncertainty — provides a stronger foundation for adaptive management than retrospective mapping alone.
+Hotspots are inherently dynamic.
+Predicting where they are *more likely* to occur — and explicitly communicating uncertainty — provides a more realistic foundation for adaptive management than retrospective mapping alone.

 ---

 ## 📘 Executive Summary

-**What we did:**
+### What we did
-Built a Random Forest classification model to predict squid catch hotspot likelihood using spatially aggregated environmental and catch data derived from hotspot_dynamics.
-Predictions were generated as continuous probability surfaces and thresholded into binary hotspot classifications.
+Developed a Random Forest classification model to estimate squid catch hotspot likelihood using spatially aggregated environmental and catch data derived from **hotspot_dynamics**.
+Predictions were generated as continuous probability surfaces and conservatively thresholded into binary hotspot classifications for decision-support use.

-**Main outcomes:**
+### Main outcomes
-- Hotspot probability surfaces reveal coherent spatial patterns in years with strong aggregation signals (2016–2018)
+- Predicted probability surfaces reveal coherent and ecologically plausible spatial patterns during years with strong aggregation signals (2016–2018)
-- Model confidence and discrimination weaken in later years (2019–2020), consistent with reduced aggregation and data coverage
+- Predictive discrimination weakens in later years (2019–2020), consistent with reduced aggregation and weaker spatial structure rather than model instability
-- Probability-based outputs provide a more informative and cautious representation than binary classification alone
+- Probability-based outputs provide a more transparent and informative representation of uncertainty than binary classification alone

-**Why it matters:**
+### Why it matters
-This approach captures habitat suitability and aggregation potential rather than fishing effort alone, enabling more ecologically meaningful and transparent hotspot predictions.
+This approach emphasizes **habitat suitability and aggregation potential**, not fishing effort, enabling cautious and interpretable hotspot prediction suitable for applied decision-making.

-**Data scope:**
+### Data scope
-20-year squid catch dataset aggregated to 0.25° × 0.25° polygon grid cells, with environmental variables including SST, depth, SSH, and chlorophyll-a.
+A 20-year squid catch dataset aggregated to 0.25° × 0.25° polygon grid cells, paired with environmental variables including sea surface temperature (SST), bathymetry, sea surface height (SSH), and chlorophyll-a.

 ---

 ## 🧱 Modeling Workflow & Data Lineage
 This project directly builds on the spatial database, polygon grid, and aggregation logic established in **hotspot_dynamics**.
-No new spatial discretization was introduced.
+No new spatial discretization or regridding was introduced.

-**Workflow overview:**
+### Workflow overview
-1. Polygon-level features generated from hotspot_dynamics outputs
+1. Polygon-level features derived from hotspot_dynamics outputs
-2. Environmental and catch summaries assembled into an ML feature table
+2. Environmental and catch summaries assembled into a modeling feature table
-3. Random Forest classification trained on historical years
+3. Random Forest classifier trained on historical data
 4. Predictions generated for independent test years (2016–2020)
-5. Outputs exported to PostGIS for validation and interactive use
+5. Outputs exported to PostGIS for validation, visualization, and dashboard use

-All predictions are served from PostgreSQL/PostGIS to support reproducible analysis and Shiny integration.
+All predictions are served from PostgreSQL/PostGIS to support reproducible analysis and future Shiny integration.

 ---

 ## 🧩 Module Objectives

-**Core Objectives**
+### Core Objectives
 - Predict squid catch hotspot likelihood at the polygon level
 - Quantify uncertainty using probability-based outputs
 - Validate predictions using multiple complementary metrics
-- Prepare spatial outputs for interactive dashboard deployment
+- Prepare spatial outputs for interactive and client-facing deployment

-**Outputs Generated**
+### Outputs Generated
-- Probability maps by year (2016–2020)
+- Hotspot probability maps by year (2016–2020)
 - Binary hotspot classification maps
 - Validation figures (probability bins, calibration curves, ROC/AUC)
 - Confusion matrices and performance summaries
 - Serialized model and results objects (`.qs`) for Shiny runtime

 ---

 ## 🔧 Tools & Techniques

-**Core Stack**
+### Core Stack
-- **PostgreSQL + PostGIS:** feature storage and spatial serving layer
+- **PostgreSQL + PostGIS:** spatial feature storage and serving
 - **R:** modeling, validation, and visualization
 - **Random Forest:** tree-based classification with probabilistic outputs
 - **Shiny (planned):** interactive exploration and decision support

-**Key Methods**
+### Key Methods
-- Probability-based classification rather than deterministic labeling
+- Probability-based prediction rather than deterministic labeling
-- Temporal hold-out validation (training vs independent test years)
+- Temporal hold-out validation using independent test years
-- Multi-metric model evaluation (discrimination, calibration, ecological plausibility)
+- Multi-metric evaluation (discrimination, calibration, spatial plausibility)
-- Conservative thresholding to avoid overconfident predictions
+- Conservative thresholding to minimize false positives

 ---